 Members of the advisory board are ratepayers in good standing who proportionally represent the businesses in the Alliance.
 Elections for the Advisory Board are held each April during our annual meeting.

 The City of Edmonds Economic Development Director and the Executive Director of the Greater Edmonds Chamber of Commerce will serve as liaisons to the Advisory Board on behalf of their respective organizations but will not vote.

 Is the organization permanent?+

 Yes, though it can be terminated.
 The process to terminate a district is similar to the process to start one.
 First, a petition to dissolve the Alliance is circulated to business owners and presented to City Council.
 The Advisory Board requests a hearing before City Council who then decide on the petition and a resolution to dissolve the Alliance.

 How do I fund a project idea?+

 Information about the Ed!
-Grant Program can be found in the Reports & Minutes section under Current Year Workplan and Program Updates.
+Grant Program can be found in the Ed!
+Grant Program section under About Ed!, and in the current Year Work Plan.